 There is so much to write and say about financial stewardship, but most of it has already been said by other people who are much more educated on this subject than I am.

 Dave Ramsey is a wonderful resource for learning to live on a budget and pay off debts, as well as living debt free.

 Crown Financial Ministries provides excellent Biblical resources on finances, stewardship, investments, and teaching your kids about money.

-Crystal from Money Saving Mom shares personal testimonies and practical advice on how her and her family are living debt free and thriving.
+Crystal from Money Saving Mom shares personal testimonies and practical advice on how she and her family are living debt free and thriving.
 (As a side note, her new book Say Goodbye to Survival Mode: 9 Simple Strategies to Stress Less, Sleep More, and Restore Your Passion for Life releases today.
 I had the privileged to read it and it is a breath of fresh air.
-If you feel like your wheels have been constantly turning, yet your not going anywhere, Crystal shares personal struggles and how she over came them.
+If you feel like your wheels have been constantly turning, yet you’re not going anywhere, Crystal shares personal struggles and how she overcame them.
 It was such an encouragement to read.)

 Ask God to lead and guide you and your family as you set financial goals.
 Give your finances to Him and allow Him to reveal His plan to you.
 It can be scary at times, but the safest most rewarding place to be is in God’s will.

 What is the best piece of advice you have ever received regarding finances?

 Planning for an intentional summer is a great investment into your family!Join the community of over 6,500+ women who are learning how to prioritize their home life while nurturing a thriving faith with a little bit of encouragement delivered weekly to your inbox -- plus download this 16-page printable pack to help you design the best summer ever!